zk-org/zk/docs/note-filtering.md

 --related 200911172034
 ```

-## Locate mentions in other notes
+## Locate mentions of other notes

-Another great way to look for potential new links is to find every mention of a note in your notebook.
+Another great way to look for potential new links is to find every mention of other notes in the note you are currently working on.

 ```
---mention 200911172034
+--mentioned-by 200911172034
 ```

-This option will locate the notes containing the note's title.
+This option will find every note whose title is mentioned in the given note.
 To refer to a note using several names, you can use the [YAML frontmatter](note-frontmatter.md) to declare additional aliases.
 For example, a note titled "Artificial Intelligence" might have for aliases "AI" and "robot".
 This method is compatible with [Obsidian](https://publish.obsidian.md/help/How+to/Add+aliases+to+note).

 ```
 ---